Google sees Gmail as key to its collaboration plans

 Email…, not dead yet?

 The integration highlights the company’s broader vision for employee communication and collaboration, said Bank.
-“The Hangouts Chat integration into Gmail signals a long-term ambition to blend the best of both worlds of traditional email inbox-based communication and team messaging,” he said.
+“The Hangouts Chat integration into Gmail signals a long-term ambition to blend the best of both worlds of traditional email inbox-based communication and team messaging.

 “Gmail is the hub for our existing users today and we want to enrich that with more and more real-time functionality and more first- and third-party integrations.
 If there is a class of users that want to be chat primary, we will totally support that need as well."

-Google is not alone in recognizing the ongoing importance of email.
+Google is not alone in recognising the ongoing importance of email.

 Microsoft Teams, for instance, is integrated with the developer's Outlook email client, alongside Office365.
 Slack, which expects channel-based communications to eventually become the dominant form of business communication, nevertheless partnered with both Google and Microsoft to bridge the gap with their email clients.

 And it plans to let users send messages from email directly into Slack channels and vice versa.
 For its part, Facebook last year acquired RedKix to help connect its Workplace social network with major email tools.

 “Our long-term vision is a very deeply interconnected, intertwined experience that gets the value out of both channels,” Bank said.
 “We don't see it as a lightweight integration where you move an email conversation into a team chat, or publish the results of a team chat over email.

-But within a given a team you might be using email for its asynchronous and formal semantics, and chat for its synchronous informal semantics, both simultaneously as core parts of your workflow within the same experience.
+"But within a given a team you might be using email for its asynchronous and formal semantics, and chat for its synchronous informal semantics, both simultaneously as core parts of your workflow within the same experience.

 Cracking the team collaboration market

 Google faces strong competition as demand for team collaboration tools continues to soar; its rivals have already attracted significant numbers of users.

-Slack has 10 million daily active users, including 85,000 paid business customers, while Microsoft Teams, which like Hangouts Chat is available as part of a suite subscriptions, is used in 500,000 organizations.
-Facebook’s Workplace has more than 30,000 paid organizations and about 2 million users in total.
+Slack has 10 million daily active users, including 85,000 paid business customers, while Microsoft Teams, which like Hangouts Chat is available as part of a suite subscriptions, is used in 500,000 organisations.
+Facebook’s Workplace has more than 30,000 paid organisations and about 2 million users in total.

 It’s not clear how widely Hangouts Chat is actually used.
 The app is available as part of G Suite subscriptions, of which there are 5 million customers, but Google doesn’t break out stats for the messaging platform.